openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 ---
 title: BrowZer
 ---
+import Details from '@theme/MDXComponents/Details';

 BrowZer is a set of technologies which is capable of bootstrapping zero trust connectivity entirely in a browser, and without the need to install any client-side software!
 To enable BrowZer on your OpenZiti Network the `ziti-browzer-bootstrapper` will need to be deployed.
-This guide will show you how to deploy BrowZer to your own overlay.
+This pages outlines the steps needed to deploy BrowZer to your own overlay.
+For an example of enabling BrowZer, see the [Example Enabling BrowZer](./example/index.md) subpage showing the steps in more detail.

 ## Prerequisites